imagoiq/lilypond2anki/README.md

 This lets you write converts your .ly files into an Anki deck with images of sheet music and generated audio.

+# Installation

+* Lilypond (2.22.0, probably should work with older versions)
+* Timidity
+* python3 modules genanki and natsort

 # Usage

 1. Create a folder under `./src` with the desired deck name
 2. Put your `.ly` files inside
-1. Add header "info" to your files
+1. Add header "info" to your files (and remove all others)
 1. Run the following command:

 ```